- Preparation of the thesis

 - The documentation of the work, (including catalogue/program material where appropriate) is sufficiently thorough and is of a standard that will ensure the work provides a reference for subsequent researchers

 - The creative work and the dissertation together constitute a substantive original contribution to knowledge in the subject area with which it deals

-- There is an appropriate and substantiated interface between the creative work and the dissertation.
+- The interface between the creative work and the dissertation is appropriate and substantiated.

 Examiners are advised that they may ask for creative works to be represented or re-documented if they do not meet the above criteria.

 Editing in this context is defined as the detailed and extensive correction of problems in writing style (eg ghost writing) as opposed to providing general guidelines about problems with style and accuracy, or proof reading for mechanical inaccuracy.